 The Geology faculty at the University of Mississippi has broad experience in industry, academic research, and share a passion for student engagement.

 A major in geology for the B.S. degree consists of at least 60 hours of geology, geological engineering, and engineering courses, including Geol 103, 105, 106 (or 102), 225, 303, 305, 309, 314, and either 420 or 520; G E 301, 401, 420, 450, 470, and either 405 or 503; Engr 340 and 310 (or 453); and one additional Geol/G E or Engr class at the 300 level or above.
 An additional 4 hours are required for a minimum of 124 credits total.
 Required related subjects are three of the following four courses: Math 125, 261, 262, and 263 (a combination of Math 121 and 123 may be substituted for Math 125); Chem 105, 106, 115, 116; Phys 213, 214, 223, 224 (or Phys 211, 212, 221, 222); and Csci 111 or 251.

-Freshmen may directly enroll in B.S.Geology with an ACT Math score of at least 24 (or SAT equiv) or 3.2 high school core GPA.
-Students transferring to the program from other majors or other institutions must have 2.25 cumulative GPA as well as 24 ACT Math score or 76 ALEKS math placement score or B in MATH 125 or higher math class.
+Freshmen may directly enroll with ACT Math score of min 24 (or SAT equiv) or 3.2 high school core GPA.
+TRansfer students from other majors or other institutions must have 2.25 cumulative GPA as well as 24 ACT Math score or 76 ALEKS math placement score or B in MATH 125 or higher math class.